brookewicz/LabNotebook/Protocols/DNA Extraction.md

 - wear a mask
 - keep tweezers and scissors in UV-sterilized beaker
 - dip tweezers and scissors in ethanol, then pass them through a flame in between each sample
-- handle open tubes around the open flame if possible
+- handle open tubes around the open flame

 1. Weigh approximately 150 – 250 mg of coral sample in an Eppendorf tube or directly into the disruptor tube.
 Weigh your sample and note down how much sample you’ve processed.